ckxng/avbooth-docs/proposed-updates.md

 This layout reduces the number of strips to just what is needed for regular board operation.
 Some minimization is also gained by assigning a DCA to the ceilings mics, which would almost always be moved together anyway.

 The first three groups of strips are channels which are present in both the main and web mix.
-The fourth group of strips then is set aside as a convenaince to the operator so that he does not have to switch to the web mix in order to make the most common in-service adjustments for that mix (adjustment or muting of the ceiling mics, or overall web level).
+The fourth group is set aside to manage the external mixes, so that the operator does not have to switch mixes to make the most common in-service adjustments for those outputs (adjustment or muting of the ceiling mics, or overall web/foyer levels).

 ![Strip Assignment Draft](img/strip-assignment-draft.excalidraw.png)